- Things to Do

 Bus tours are a great way to see a lot of Brooklyn in one afternoon or as an evening excursion.

 CitySightseeing is currently the only choice for a double-decker, hop-on-hop-off Brooklyn Bus tour, though several companies have Brooklyn routes.
-Among the stops are the Brooklyn Museum and the Brooklyn Botanic Garden, listed just below.

 Find out more about other Brooklyn Bus tours, as well as other tours of Brooklyn, here.